AJGreaves/portrait-artist/README.md

 ### How to run this project locally

 To clone this project from GitHub:
-1. Follow this link to the [PicFlip GitHub repository](https://github.com/AJGreaves/portrait-artist).
+1. Follow this link to the [Project GitHub repository](https://github.com/AJGreaves/portrait-artist).
 2. Under the repository name, click "Clone or download".
 3. In the Clone with HTTPs section, copy the clone URL for the repository.
 4. In your local IDE open Git Bash.